 Somehow, we don’t think that’s the case.
 But there’s no doubt the lifetime mortgage has turned around not just Evadne’s life, but her son’s as well.

-Whether you’d like to help a loved one onto the property ladder, travel somewhere new in your retirement, or something else entirely.
-For homeowners over-55, a lifetime mortgage could be one way to help you achieve your dreams.
+Whether you’d like to help a loved one onto the property ladder, travel somewhere new in your retirement or something else entirely, a lifetime mortgage could be one way to help you achieve your dreams.

 How a lifetime mortgage works

 A lifetime mortgage is a loan secured against your home.
-It allows you to access cash without having to move home or downsize.
+It allows you to access tax-free cash without having to move or downsize.
+They're available to homeowners (or people buying their own home) aged over 55 (or 50+ for our Payment Term Lifetime Mortgage).

 If you would like to find out more about equity release, our article on frequently asked questions about equity release could help.
 We also have a lifetime mortgage calculator, which helps you see how much equity you could release with a lifetime mortgage.